kalaluthien/DistributeSystem/hw2.md

 ```

 ## Exercise 31
-Consider the following rather unusual implementation of a method m.
-In every history, the ith time a thread calls m, the call returns after 2i steps.
+Consider the following rather unusual implementation of a method _m_.
+In every history, the _i-th_ time a thread calls _m_, the call returns after 2i steps.
 Is this method wait-free, bounded wait-free, or neither?

 ## Exercise 32
 This exercise examines a queue implementation (Figure) whose enq() method does not have a linearization point.